-The University Police Department, together with Emergency Management, is part of Western Washington University’s Department of Public Safety.
-Our workforce is proud to represent WWU, and we are dedicated in our efforts to provide fair, equitable, and trusted policing as we keep Western’s campus safe and secure.
+The University Police Department is proud to represent Western Washington University, and we are dedicated in our efforts to provide fair, equitable, and trusted policing as we keep Western’s campus safe and secure.

 Though recent, disturbing events have eroded public trust and heightened scrutiny of how our law enforcement systems work on both national and local levels, Western’s UPD unequivocally stands against racism or discrimination of any kind.
 To that end, we have implemented multiple reforms aimed at more responsible and accountable policing, including the eight specific policies championed by the 8 Can’t Wait campaign.